What is an SEO Audit? The Cornerstone of Every Good SEO Campaign

 Next Steps for Businesses

-To make the most of your SEO audit findings, follow these steps:
+To make the most of your SEO audit, follow these steps:

-• Use tools like Google Search Console to perform a detailed audit.
+• Start by using free tools like Google Search Console and PageSpeed Insights to perform a basic audit.

-• Regularly track your progress to ensure your SEO efforts are paying off.
+• Track your progress consistently to ensure your SEO efforts are delivering a return on investment.

-SEO isn’t a one-and-done task – it’s an ongoing process.
-Whether you handle audits internally or work with Perth SEO experts, sticking to a regular audit schedule will help your website stay competitive and continue to deliver strong results for your business.
+SEO is an ongoing process, not a one-time fix.
+Whether you handle audits in-house or work with Perth SEO experts, a regular schedule will keep your website competitive and delivering results.

 What is a local SEO audit?

-A local SEO audit examines how well your business performs in local search results.
-It focuses on several areas to assess and improve your visibility:
+A local SEO audit focuses on how well your business ranks in local search results, like Google Maps and the “local pack.”

 Key ComponentFocus Areas